Alexander Hetherwick: Life

 He was ordained by the Church of Scotland in the Kirk of St Nicholas in Aberdeen in 1883.
 He requested transfer to do missionary work in Africa in 1885 and moved to the mission in Blantyre in what is now known as Malawi.
 He was charged with working with the then hostile tribes of the Zomba plateau.
-In 1898 he succeeded Rev D C Scott as head of the Blantyre mission.
+He was a speaker at the International Mission Conference in London in 1888.
+In 1898, he succeeded Rev David Clement Scott as head of the Blantyre mission.

-He was a speaker at the International Mission Conference in London 1888.
+In 1893, he married Elizabeth Chisholm who he had met as a member of the Scotts' household.
+Elizabeth was the widow of George Fenwick had been killed after he had murdered the Makololo chief Chipatula.
+David and Bella Scott had taken Elizabeth into their home.
+Elizabeth had previously been a missionary and she had again become a valued teacher at the mission.
+In 1913, he oversaw the marriage of Grace Bismarck to Lewis Bandawe which attracted a multi-racial wedding party and a noted photo (said to be) by the Nyasaland photographer, Mungo Murray Chisuse.

-In 1915 he was involved in the enquiry into the John Chilembwe Rebellion.
+In 1915, he was involved in the enquiry into the John Chilembwe Rebellion.
 In conjunction with Robert Laws he founded the Church of Central Africa Presbytery in 1924.

-He retired in 1928 and returned to Aberdeen.
+He retired in 1928 and returned to Aberdeen.Hetherwick showed his pugnacious character when he criticised W. P. Livingstone for his inaccuracy in his 1921 biography of Robert Laws.
+Hetherwick thought that Livingstone was incorrect in his recounting how Henry Henderson had chosen the site at Blantyre for the mission.
+He called Livingstone's account a travesty.
+W. P. Livingstone wrote Hetherwick's biography in 1931 in which he called him a "Prince of Missionaries".

-He died in Aberdeen on 3 April 1939.
+Hetherwick died in Aberdeen on 3 April 1939.

 Memorials

 A brass plaque to Hetherwick was placed in the Kirk of St Nicholas in the 1940s.